 - Set the Loadcases to be printed to All

 - Set the Entity droplist to Reaction and the Output droplist to Summary.

 - Leave all other settings and press OK.

-On the results table, a tab for each loadcase gives Summary information.
+On the results table, a tab for each loadcase gives Summary information:

-The total FZ reaction for each loadcase is shown in the 'Summary of key results' table below.
+The total FZ reaction for each loadcase is shown in the 'Summary of key results' table that follows later in this example.